 With Stanford Easy Pay, preparers will still initiate payments within the Expense Requests system (ERS), but will no longer need to set them up as a visitor payee in Stanford’s supplier system.
 Then, once a payment for a visitor reimbursement or honoraria is approved, Stanford sends the payment request to a third-party vendor, Candex, to be processed and paid.
-Because this payment method does not require supplier setup with the Supplier Query and Request tool, processing and payment time will be reduced to only three to five business days.
+Because this payment method does not require supplier setup with the Supplier Query and Request tool, processing and payment time will be reduced to only 3 to 5 business days after the recipient has registered with Candex and accepted payment.

 Stanford Easy Pay can be used for both foreign and domestic visitors and has no minimum or maximum amount.